CarlbertCannon/CarlbertCannon.github.io/README.md

 #  My coding journey thus far!

-> It started by watching videos on Youtube.
-A few of them were about breaking down the differences between
+> It all started by watching videos on Youtube.
+A few of them were about the differences between
 > Software Engineering and Software Development, as well as what it means to be a front-end developer and a
 > back-end developer.
 Web development piqued my interest too, so I also watched videos about that as well.